siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 ### Fault Streams

-When `@OnError` annotations is added to the Streams, it provides a way to gracefully handle failure scenarios during runtime.
+When the `@OnError` annotation is added to a stream definition, it handles failover scenarios that occur during runtime gracefully.

 ```sql
 @OnError(action='on_error_action')